Frequently Asked QuestionsAnswers to common questions we are asked in regards to how Mission Wealth operates.

 - All wire or distribution requests have to be verified with a phone call.

 - Any distribution requests to addresses or non-linked accounts (such as indicated above) can’t be done without you signing new paperwork authorizing such a distribution (per Schwab and Fidelity rules, they will not act on instructions from our office without your signature).

 Schwab has handpicked approximately 200 firms nationwide and Fidelity about 100 to which they refer clients.
-MW is on a very short list of firms “approved” on both platforms.
+Mission Wealth is on a very short list of firms “approved” on both platforms.
 For perspective, there are approximately 26,000 firms in the country.

 Yes, our conversations are confidential.
 We adhere to industry and professional ethics standards.